 8. Tackle One Thing At A Time When You Feel Overwhelmed

-In life, bad things usually happen all at once.
+Bad things usually happen all at once.
 They don’t typically space themselves out evenly.
-And so when the storm comes, we often ask what is wrong with me instead of realizing that sometimes that’s just how life works.
+And so when the storm comes, we often ask what is wrong with me instead of realizing the snowball effect that can happen at times.
 Instead of crawling into bed, hiding away from the world, and avoiding the mountain of problems that you need to deal with, focus on solving just one thing at a time.
 For example, if you’ve lost your job, are struggling with mental health issues, and are facing divorce at the same time, focus on tackling one of those problems first.
 Maybe you focus all your energy on finding a new job.
 Once you’ve landed that role, you invest your time to improve your mental health.
 Then, once you’re in a good place emotionally, you’re ready to face the turmoil of divorce.
 Trying to solve multiple big problems at once will only overwhelm you and cause you to avoid everything.
-Instead, pick one to solve first.
+Instead, pick one problem.
 If you can’t decide, flip a coin.
-And if you don't like what the coin decides for you, you get clarity for yourself.
+And if you don't like what the coin decides for you, you get clarity for what you're ready to take on.

 9. Go to Bed Earlier